Ee Thanutha Veluppan Kalathu: Plot

 While undergoing treatment, Haridas transfers Christy to the police hospital citing better treatment and caring.
 Christy is subjected to Narcosynthesis, due to which Haridas learns that Christy has been misled by someone, who is most likely responsible for the crimes.
 Later, Christy escapes from the hospital which threats Haridas's job.
 Philip calls the cops for protection, but Haridas doesn't give him.
 Haridas and Joey watch Philip's home to catch the unknown culprit.
 It turns out that the perpetrator was Warrier, because during college time Sreedevi was initially his wife and the trio assaulted her in front of him.
 Aftermath, Warrier was under treatment for mental problems and set off for pilgrimage.
-When Warrier arrived back to the city and settled, he witness everyone who hurt him was happy and nothing wrong has happened to them.
+When Warrier arrived back to the city and settled, he witnesses everyone who hurt him was happy and nothing wrong has happened to them.
 So he set out himself to avenge the injustice.
 Christy is proven innocent and brought back to a normal life, while Warrier is arrested for the serial killings.